ckim43/paylocity/DEFECTS.md

 2. On the "Paylocity Benefit Dashboard" page, click the "Add Employee" button
 3. Enter long characters in the "First Name" field.
 4. Enter long characters in the "Last Name" field.
-5. Enter characters in the "Dependent" field.
+5. Enter number in the "Dependent" field.
 6. Click the "Add" button.

 ##### Actual Results: The data entered does not add.